 Around 18 months earlier, Essex’ mother Lettice, who’d taken Elizabeth’s favourite Robert Dudley, Earl of Leicester as her second husband, was finally allowed to come to Court.
 According to Rowland Whyte she kissed “the Queen’s hands and breast”.
 However, Lettice wasn’t invited again.

-Presumably Elizabeth, having offered her hand or hands, then made a gesture to indicate that a touch of the lips to a point just below the base of her throat would be acceptable.
+Presumably Elizabeth, having offered her hand or hands, then made a gesture to indicate that a touch of the lips just below the base of her throat would be acceptable.
 I can’t visualise it, though.